Time needed: 2 minutes

 Before handling lenses or touching your eyes, wash your hands thoroughly.

-- Rub your contact lenses in fresh solution
+- Rub your soft contact lenses in fresh solution

 Only use fresh solution prescribed by your Optometrist.
 Not all solutions are the same.
 Rubbing helps to mechanically remove deposits on the lenses.